JacobsAlumni/MemberManagement/README.md

 The Django Application for managing Jacobs University Bremen Alumni Members.

-In general it fullfills six purposes:
+In general it fulfills six purposes:

 1. *Registration* of new Alumni Members
 2. *Processing* of Applications